Holiday Lights on the Main Line and Beyond

 Longwood Gardens, 1001 Longwood Rd., Kennett Square

 Stroll among a winter wonderland of a half million lights, and see Longwood’s Main Fountain Garden illuminated for the season.
-Plus, catch holiday concerts, carolers, sing-a-longs, and more throughout the holidays.
+Plus, enjoy live holiday music on select dates, and visit the whimsical Garden Railway for some added magic throughout the season.
 Timed admission tickets are required.

 931 Stony Hill Rd., Yardley

 More than 3 million lights illuminate the farm with fantastic displays.
 You can drive through in the comfort of your own car, or enjoy the show on an open-air wagon ride.
-After the show, sit by the bonfire, take in the sounds and sights of the Tree of Hope, and enjoy some s’mores and hot cocoa (available on site at the Farm Market).
-You can even visit with Santa at the market.
+After the show, sit by the bonfire, take in the sounds and sights of the Candy Cane Lane, and enjoy some s’mores and hot cocoa (available on site at the Farm Market).
+Tickets available online.

 100 Sesame Rd., Langhorne

 During the holidays, Sesame Place is transformed into a Christmas wonderland with millions of twinkling lights and festive decorations all around.
 Their 1-2-3 Christmas Tree show features an illuminated pixel-based tree, that will project festive animated images while guests can sing and dance along to the festive soundtrack.
-There are also three different holiday stage shows, an illuminated Christmas parade, and more.
-This year, Rudolph, along with his friends Clarice, Bumble and Sam the Snowman will be available for photos with guests in Rudolph’s Winter Wonderland.
+There are also holiday stage shows, an illuminated Christmas parade, photos with Santa, the all-new Christmas Family Fun Zone, and so much more.

 304 Dutton Mill Rd., West Chester